jhermann/python42/README.md

  * ruff?

 Documentation:
- * A single READNE for small projects (little tools)
+ * A single README for small projects (little tools)
  * Sphinx otherwise
  * Maybe mkdoc for something 'in the middle'